-Kim has also covered a variety of stories in the mountains, from environmental to community to government issues.
-She uncovered state environmental penalties that cost the city of Brevard more than $9,000 resulting from a local business' insufficient treatment of wastewater.
+Kim has covered a variety of stories, from environmental investigations to racial injustice.
+She uncovered state environmental penalties that cost the city of Brevard more than $9,000 resulting from a local brewery's insufficient treatment of wastewater.
 Kim broke the news Asheville would host the 2018 women’s Fed Cup, featuring Venus and Serena Williams, now being touted as the city’s biggest sporting event ever.

-In a story that received national attention, Kim reported McDowell County magistrates were refusing to perform same-sex marriages.
-She also extensively covered the passage of HB2, also known as the "bathroom bill."
+In a story that received national attention, Kim uncovered that all McDowell County magistrates, were refusing to perform same-sex marriages.
+She extensively covered the passage of HB2, also known as the "bathroom bill."
 She broke the news that the E.K.
 Kellogg Foundation canceled its annual conference at Asheville’s Grove Park Inn because of HB2.
-That conference was estimated to have an economic impact of $1.5 million for the city.
+That conference was estimated to have an economic impact of $1.5 million for Asheville.

-Kim also covered the massacre inside Charleston's Emmanuel AME church in 2015 and the riots in Charlotte following the controversial shooting death of a black man by a Charlotte police officer.
+Kim covered the massacre inside Charleston's Emmanuel AME church in 2015, and the riots in Charlotte following the controversial shooting death of a black man by a Charlotte police officer.

 Kim has won numerous awards from the Associated Press, Society of Professional Journalists and NATAS (National Academy of Television and Sciences).
 She earned her first regional Edward R. Murrow award for her six-year investigation into the long-unsolved murder of an Indiana University student.